 Sorry, you must log in to save an item.

-What climate you're in, seasonally or geographically, affects your skin’s natural oil production.
+What climate you’re in, seasonally or geographically, affects your skin’s natural oil production.
 Skin can become especially oily in the summer months, when the temperatures and humidity are high, according to research published by the National Institutes of Health (NIH).
-Likewise, dry winter weather can also cause dry skin.
+Likewise, dry winter weather can cause dry skin.

-No matter the cause, stress can wreak havoc on your body and your skin.
+Stress can wreak havoc on your body and your skin.
 When you’re feeling stressed, your body’s stress hormone, cortisol, rises, according to research published by the American Academy of Dermatology (AAD).
 This, in turn, can cause an increase in your skin’s natural oil production.

 Editor’s note: May we suggest relieving stress with a nice face mask?
 Next time you need a moment of self-care, reach for the L’Oréal Paris Pure-Clay Detox & Brighten Face Mask.

-As hormone levels shift during your cycle, from estrogen and progesterone to testosterone—about two weeks before your period—your sebaceous glands can start to overproduce oil, according to the NIH.
+As hormone levels shift during your cycle—from estrogen and progesterone to testosterone—about two weeks before your period, your sebaceous glands can start to overproduce oil, according to the NIH.
 This change is also likely to clog pores, potentially resulting in breakouts.

-Yes, you can over cleanse your skin, too!
+Yes, you can over-cleanse your skin, too!
 For most people, sticking to twice a day, plus after any exercise, and avoiding any harsh scrubbing is the perfect amount of cleansing.
 Face washing or scrubbing that is too harsh can irritate the skin and actually trigger increased oil production, per the AAD.
-Instead, use a mild, gentle facial cleanser, such as the L'Oréal Paris Pure-Clay Detox & Brighten Cleanser.
+Instead, use a mild, gentle facial cleanser, such as the L’Oréal Paris Pure-Clay Detox & Brighten Cleanser.